BCB4PM/GL4SDA/README.md

 This repository provides the source code for "insert the paper's title".

 - The "**data**" folder contains raw and processed data.
 The "raw_data" sub-folder contains siRNA sequences, disease descriptions, as well as their feature representations, and 911 snoRNA-disease associations.
-Otherwise, the "graph_data" sub-folder contains a graph representation of soRNA-disease associations and two subgraphs representing the train and the test sets.
+Otherwise, the "graph_data" sub-folder contains a graph representation of snoRNA-disease associations and two subgraphs representing the train and the test sets.

 - The "**preprocessing**" folder contains two scripts we released for transforming raw data into the inputs of our model.